BA (Hons) Accounting and Financial Management including Foundation…

 This degree is the first step on the ladder to becoming an accountant.
 To progress, a professional qualification is also essential.
 Most students will go on to take a professional accounting qualification with one of the major international accounting bodies, such as the Association of Chartered Certified Accountants (ACCA) or the Chartered Institute of Management Accountants (CIMA).

 Our students also benefit from free student membership to both ACCA and CIMA throughout the duration of their studies.
+LSBM is one of only four higher education institutions in London to offer free CIMA student membership to all students on eligible courses.
 This means that our students can take advantage of both ACCA and CIMA online communities and free resources and career support services relevant to their studies such as: interview tips, CV support, discussion forums, graduate vacancies, information about networking events, and career skills classes run by employers.

 You can learn more about CIMA membership benefits and ACCA membership benefits on their respective websites.